 Retention and Disposal Standards: Records will be retained for three years after the settlement of individual claims and the expiry of the appeal period, if any.
 Incident reports not resulting in a claim are kept for six years after the incident report.
 General subject files including records about international incidents are kept for five years after resolution.
 As per guidelines provided by Library and Archives Canada (LAC), some records are then transferred to LAC for archival purposes.

 RDA Number: 96/022

 TBS Registration: 20090841

 Description: Records related to the general administration and operation of the Maritime Pollution Claims Fund (MPCF).
 Includes records related to correspondence, memoranda and reports created and/or received during the MPCF regime.

 Record Number: SOPF OPS 004

 Initiatives aimed at raising awareness of the existence of the Ship-source Oil Pollution Fund and its availability to provide compensation for oil pollution damage caused by ships.
-The interest groups include private citizens, insurers, response organizations, federal and provincial government agencies, and other commercial organizations.
+The interest groups include private citizens, insurers, legal community, response organizations, federal and provincial government agencies, municipalities, ports and marinas, indigenous groups, the fishing and aquaculture industries, the boating community, the shipping industry and trade/umbrella organizations.